coolteddy/TerraVarTest/readme.md

 5. Test with curl or Postman

 See the module-level readme in `lambda_api_dynamo/` for deep technical details, resource-by-resource explanations, and troubleshooting.

+## Cross-Account S3 Access Example

+This project includes a Terraform module for securely enabling cross-account S3 access using IAM roles and users.
+A user in Account B can assume a role in Account A to list and copy objects from a specific bucket/prefix.

+See `xaccount-s3-access/readme.md` for full instructions and resource details.

 ## Recommended Structure for Multiple Environments